catalyst/developing-with-cwp/slides/docs/04_CreatingANewPage.md

 ![Landing Page Description](docs/img/04_add-landing-page.png "Landing page description")

 * You have just created your very first page type.
 * But wait... that's only a model and a controller!
-Where's the view?
+Where's does the view come from?
 More on that soon...

 ## ORM